best-ski-resorts-in-south-korea

 Therefore, ski resorts in South Korea are extremely tourist-friendly, with ski lessons offered in different language and rental shops for ski and snowboard equipment readily available.

-There are 21 ski resorts in South Korea with over 195 kilometers of slopes.
+There are 21 ski resorts in Korea with over 195 kilometers of slopes.
 Most of the resorts are located in Gangwon-do Province in the northeast of the country, but you can find a ski resort in pretty much every corner of the nation all the way down to Busan.

 Here are the 10 best ski resorts in South Korea